aquarium and pond answers, information, articles, resources

 Although many dry prepared foods contain fish flesh that also contains Thiaminase, however the process required to prepare a dry food/pellet likely destroys this enzyme.

-However my own observations certainly lead credibility to this theory.
+However my own observations and limited tests certainly lead credibility to this theory.

 What is also not clear is why this is more of a problem with certain fish and as well, whether the lack of Thiamine is by itself a cause of HITH.
 Personally I have found that with gut loading of feeders, improved mineralization and Redox that HITH ceases to be a problem even when feeder goldfish are a major part of the diet.